 So this is the life after Brexit: a taster of the special relationship and phenomenal trade deals that await after the UK after Brexit.
 Or will the UK be a disrespected nation subjected to the bullying behaviours of more stable and powerful economies like the US.
 The lack of respect shown towards Britain’s ambassador to the US more likely indicates the latter.
 As our position becomes one of beggar looking for trade deals anywhere we can find them ,we should be mindful that the Eagle of the US may actually be a vulture waiting to pick over the bones of the UK as it struggles along outside the EU.
 Without negotiating power or powerful friends we could find that the terms of any special relationships may be neither quite as favourable nor mutual beneficial or as respectful as we first naively believed.

+Let’s not forget the useless David Cameron who was probably the worst British Prime Minister of all time.
+David Cameron should not be let off easily fir his incompetency: but instead he has be allowed to profit from his profound incompetence and bad judgement.
 Let’s face it, David Cameron was most probably the worst Prime Minister that Britain has ever had.
 His lasting legacy of incompetence can still be witnessed today with the ongoing debacle of Brexit.
 Not only had he given opportunity to wreck his Country but he also opened the door to to wreck his own Conservative Party through a posthumous demonstration of their ineptness and inadequacies to cope with the stupid promises that he made in order to bribe his way into power.
 No wonder he legged it and disappeared under a rock as soon as the results of the Brexit Referendum were known.

 Boris Johnson is a quitter; he is certainly no Prime Minister nor is he fit to be a British Prime Minister.
 In 2018 Boris Johnson quit Theresa May’s cabinet because he could not support her unwilling to rally to her cause he saw fit to quit because after all he is an opportunist.
 Johnson saw his future on the back of Theresa May’s demise and he certainly was not willing to offer his help to May because that have thwarted his ambition.
 No instead he was going to be disloyal to her and make himself as much as a nuisance to her as he possibly could.
 Boris Johnson is above all in it for himself.
 When the going gets tough he quits.
 He is a quitter which is certainly something that Britain does not need right now.